Mastering the Art of Soju: A Foreigner’s Guide to Korean Drinking Etiquette (2026)

 In Korea, the first glass of the night is not just a drink—it’s a social contract.

-Don't Pour Your Own: This is the golden rule of Korean drinking!
+• Don't Pour Your Own: This is the golden rule!
 You should never pour your own drink.
 Always wait for someone else to notice your empty glass.
-If you see someone else’s glass empty, it is your job to pour for them.
-This creates a cycle of care and observation.
+This creates a beautiful cycle of care and observation where everyone is looking out for one another.

 3. Essential Etiquette: The Dos and Don'ts